nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

   - There are several reasons why understanding the nature of data is important as its the first step in any data analysis-
     1. Data Cleaning: Data in the real world is often messy and inconsistent.
 Understanding your data can help you identify errors or anomalies that need to be addressed before analysis. ex- if certain columns need to contain a specifc data type such as Int but you see some string values, this would indicate a problem.
     2. Predictive Modeling: If you’re building a predictive model, understanding your data can inform feature engineering and the choice of model. ex- categorical variables might need to be one-hot encoded before being used by any ML model as its efficient to predict using binary digits rather than a string of characters.
     3. Effective Communication: Different types of data require different types of visualizations. ex- categorical data might be best represented by a bar chart, while continuous data might be better suited for a histogram or scatter plot.

+  - Few common data types and its uses:

     * Categorical, Nominal, Ordinal: Classifications without a particular order or with a hierarchy.
       1. Categorical - This type of data is used to label data in a dataset into a finite number of discrete groups.
 Categorical data might not have a logical order. ex- gender (Male, Female, Other) is a categorical variable.
       2. Nominal - Nominal data is a type of categorical data where the categories do not have a standard hierarchy such as colors (red, blue, green) or city names (Boston, San Francisco).